yjjang/mongkie/docs/case_study.rst

     Figure 3.2 Core gene modules in the GBM-altered network

     Gene alteration frequencies in all GBM cases were mapped to node sizes; mean expression levels of each gene over cases of the *Mesenchymal* subtype were mapped to node colors; expression correlations in tumor cases were mapped to edge thicknesses.
+Two critical modules (See Results) are represented by different colors (one is ``blue``, another is ``red``; the others are ``gray``)

 Results
 =======